DineshReddy2k/VHDL_projects/README.md

 # VHDL

 ## Counter
 - This is an up-counter with variable range. once the start signal gets triggered, it starts counting from zero to its maximum range.
+In the given below image, its a 3-bit counter ranging from 0 to 7.

 ![seq_det](https://github.com/DineshReddy2k/VHDL_projects/blob/main/counter.png)